Time and Travel

 Sim time operates on a 2:1 scale of 2 IC days for every 1 OOC day.

 Because of the nature of written roleplay time dilation is sometimes extreme with a scene of multiple people that might be an hour long meeting taking multiple hours and being the only scene a person gets in any given day writers are allowed to 'fudge time' if all parties involved in a scene agree, within reason.
-A scene set the previous IC day, taking place the following OOC day as part of the road to planning something larger is acceptable so long as they take place before the culmination of the planned events.
-The exception to this is; As previously stated, scenes planning large important events AFTER such events occur, an example would be two writers having a scene planning a jailbreak, OOCly after the scene of the jailbreak itself has taken place.
+A scene set the previous IC day, taking place the following OOC day as part of the road to planning something larger is acceptable so long as they take place before the culmination of the planned events and the information used in those scenes has been previously ICly acquired.
+One more time for the people in the back: Scenes planning large important events AFTER such events occur, an example would be two writers having a scene planning a jailbreak, OOCly after the scene of the jailbreak itself has taken place.
 This is considered retroactive continuity, or revision of history to support story and would be meta gaming.

 Surrounding large events such as war, tournaments, etc, time might be established more 1:1 to give more time for planning or for whole court travel time might be accelerated to get past the 'boring bits.'
-If applicable this will be plainly stated in sim announcements or event postings but unless explicitly stated otherwise, time is 2:1, and travel times (read below) apply to all inter regional travel.
+If applicable this will be plainly stated in sim announcements or event postings but unless explicitly stated otherwise, time is 2:1.

 Player Travel Times